danilito19/cityfinder/README.md

 Requirements
 -----------

-* You are running OSX or unix machine.
 * You are using Python 2.7.
-* You are using a VirtualMachine where you will download requirements OR you have [virtualenv](https://pypi.python.org/pypi/virtualenv) and, if you'd like, [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.
+* You are using a VirtualMachine where you will download requirements OR you have [virtualenv](https://pypi.python.org/pypi/virtualenv)
+* All Python packages required are within requirements.txt

 Set Up
 ---------------

-Either from your VM or within your virtualenv, to get all required packages, run
+To get all required packages, run
 ```
 pip install -r requirements.txt
 ```